DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 ### Result Review
 Review the MS PowerPoint Summaries and all of the group summary files (ex. bands and spectra).
 Identify spectra with non-physiological components or substantial missing data.
-Substantial signal contamination (ECG, EMG, artifact) whould be identfied for review prio to analysis.
-Please discuss with scientific lead since hypothesis specific inclusion/exclusions may be required.
+Substantial signal contamination (ECG, EMG, artifact) should be identfied for team review/exclusion prior to analysis.
+Please discuss specific review requirements with scientific lead, since hypothesis specific inclusion/exclusions may be required.